balvisio/CAFA-Toolset/README.md

 ##### No-knowledge (NK) benchmark sets
-An NK-benchmark set consists of the proteins that did not have any experimentally verified annotations in any of the GO ontologies (MFO, BPO, CCO) at time t1 but have gained at least one experimentally verified functional term in a specific ontology between time t1 and t2.
+An NK-benchmark set consists of the proteins that did not have any experimentally verified annotations in any of the GO ontologies (MFO, BPO, and CCO) at time t1 but have gained at least one experimentally verified functional term in a specific ontology between time t1 and t2.
 Therefore, we will have three NK-benchmark sets – one for each ontology.